excid3/rails/guides/source/getting_started.md

 end
 ```

-Rails looks for a `change` method and executes it when running the migration.
 This migration is telling Rails to create a new database table named `products`.

+NOTE: In contrast to the model above, Rails makes the database table names _plural_, because the database holds all of the instances of each model (i.e., You are creating a database of _products_).

-The block then defines which columns and types should be defined in this database table.
+The `create_table` block then defines which columns and types should be defined in this database table.

 `t.string :name` tells Rails to create a column in the `products` table called `name` and set the type as `string`.